mendix/docs/content/refguide/reference-selector.md

 The select page property determines which page is opened when the select page button is used.

-This page can be used to select associated objects from the list of all possible objects.
+This page can be used to select an associated object from the list of all possible objects.
 This page should contain a data grid, template grid or list view connected to the same entity as the input reference set selector.

 It is recommended that you generate a new page to show by right-clicking the widget and selecting **Generate select page…**.
+You can then edit the resulting page, if required.

 ![Generate a select page by right-clicking the widget](attachments/reference-selector/generate-select-page.png)

-You can then edit the resulting page, if required.

 See [Opening Pages](opening-pages).
 Note that opening select pages in content is prohibited.